Information Corner

 A hernia is a weakness in the abdominal wall.
 Surgery places a soft mesh behind the weakness, so the gut stays where it belongs.

-Done laparoscopically (TEP or TAPP), we make three small incisions of 5–10 mm, none of which leave a meaningful scar.
-The mesh is positioned from inside, the body's own pressure holds it flat, and within months your tissues grow into it.
+Done laparoscopically (TEP or TAPP), the surgeon usually works through small ports.
+The mesh is positioned from inside, and over time the body's tissues grow into it.